How To Determine The ROI Of A Retail Sales Training Program

 No fulfillment or shipping costs.

-And unlike a promotion, your sales instruction program can and will help every sale, by everyone that entire year.
+And unlike a promotion, your sales training program can and will help every sale, by everyone that entire year.

-With such a minimum outlay and minimum needed lift, your return on investment is huge.
+With such a minimum outlay and minimum needed in extra sals to pay for your training program, your return on investment is huge.

-While you can hope for a 5, 10, or even 20% lift in your key performance indicators, your cost of training doesn’t have to meet that threshold to be a sound investment.
+While you can hope for a 5, 10, or even 20% lift in your key performance indicators, your cost of training your sales associates doesn't have to meet that threshold to be a sound investment.

 If you are looking for increasing your conversions of lookers to buyers in your retail store, there's nothing that can increase the average check of every sale, nothing that gets more merchandise at a higher price, nothing that can alter your profitability as much as retail sales training the soft skills of customer engagement.

-If you’re ready to explore the options I offer either in person or virtually online, please click the button below.
+If you're ready to explore the options I offer to share my proven sales process training virtually online, please click the button below.

 Get our weekly newsletter updates.
 Read our mailing consent T&Cs here